ekzhang/jute/README.md

 Jute is a native notebook for interactive computing.

 Double-click to open any Jupyter notebook in a beautiful, streamlined desktop app.
-Run code in 40 languages on powerful remote kernels, and collaborate with real-time multiplayer.
+Run code in 40 languages both locally, and on powerful cloud kernels (with GPUs).
+Collaborate with real-time multiplayer.

+Jute is also designed to integrate modern features: code completion, semantic highlighting, simple standalone kernels, automatic formatting, and AI.

 (This is a complete rewrite of the Jupyter frontend for speed, simplicity, and usability.)

 > [!IMPORTANT]
 >
-> Nothing here is actually implemented yet; I just feel the need to write down
+> Jute is not usable or fully implemented yet; I just feel the need to write
-> and continuously evolve an aspiration of where I'm going.
+> down and continuously evolve an aspiration of where I'm going.

 ## Why?